Skip to content

 When building a static website, you can use the action attribute to redirect users to a new page after a successful request.

-Each of the pages should have the Skapi library imported and initialized.
+Each page should have the Skapi library imported and initialized.

-Wheras in a single-page application, It may not be necessary to redirect users to a new page.
+In contrast, in a single-page application, it may not be necessary to redirect users to a new page.